md-user

 • What limit of cover should I choose?

-Many clients and industry bodies with regulatory requirements will require you to have a minimum level of cover in order for you to undertake a contract, so it's worth checking this before you arrange cover.
-If you're unsure, or it's the first time you have arranged cover, give some thought to a worst-case scenario and the likely costs involved in putting your mistake right.
+Many clients and industry bodies with regulatory requirements will require you to have a minimum level of cover for you to undertake a contract, so it's worth checking this before you arrange cover.
+If you're unsure, give some thought to a worst-case scenario and the likely costs involved in putting your mistake right.
 We offer a range of limits on insurance, so you're sure to find the right cover for your business.

 To talk about your insurance requirements and better understand our cover, call us on 0800 640 6600 or get a quick quote online.